MOladunni/MOladunni.github.io/README.md

 The insights generated can support safety managers, HR teams, and operations leaders in reducing workplace risks and improving employee well‑being

+# Project 7
+**Title:** Employee Information Data Project Using SQL Data Manipulation Language

+**Project Description**
+This project explores employee demographic and job‑related information using SQL Server.
+It demonstrates strong proficiency in Data Manipulation Language (DML), string functions, date functions, joins, table creation, and conditional filtering.
+The goal is to clean, transform, and analyse employee data to support management, HR decision‑making and workforce planning.

+**SQL Skills Demonstrated**
+Extracting and filtering employee records using SELECT, WHERE, BETWEEN, IN, and LIKE

+Applying string functions such as UPPER, LEFT, RIGHT, LEN, CHARINDEX, and CONCAT

+Using date functions like GETDATE() and DATEDIFF() to calculate age

+Creating new tables using SELECT INTO

+Performing conditional filtering with AND, OR, NOT IN

+Sorting data using ORDER BY

+Joining tables using LEFT JOIN to combine employee info with position data

+Using pattern matching to identify names and addresses

+Applying aggregate functions (COUNT, MIN, MAX) for HR analytics

+Creating new derived columns (e.g., Age) using ALTER TABLE and UPDATE

+**Technologies Used**
+SQL Server, SSMS (SQL Server Management Studio)

+Dataset Description
+1. Employee Info Table
+Contains personal and demographic information:

+EmpID

+EmpFname

+EmpLname

+Date of Birth

+Gender

+Department

+Address

+2. Employee Position Table
+Contains job‑related information:

+EmpID

+EmpPosition

+Salary

+DateOfJoining

+**Project Objectives**
+Clean and transform employee names and addresses

+Extract substrings and manipulate text fields

+Analyse employee demographics by department and gender

+Identify employees based on salary ranges and job roles

+Combine employee personal data with job position data

+Create new calculated fields, such as employee age

+Support HR analytics with grouped and sorted insights

+**Key Business Insights**
+HR department employee count
+Using COUNT(*) WHERE Department = 'HR', the HR team size is identified for workforce planning.

+Salary segmentation
+Employees earning between 50,000 and 100,000 were extracted to support compensation analysis.

+Managerial workforce identification
+Filtering by EmpPosition = 'Manager' reveals leadership distribution across the company.

+Gender‑based workforce distribution
+Queries show how many employees fall within specific DOB ranges grouped by gender.

+Address structure analysis
+String functions reveal:

+-City names before brackets

+-Postal codes inside brackets

+Useful for standardising address formats.

+Duplicate and pattern detection
+Using LIKE 'S%' and LIKE '%A' identifies naming patterns for data quality checks.

+Combined employee + position insights
+A LEFT JOIN merges personal and job data, enabling:

+-Salary analysis by department

+-Position distribution by gender

+-Employee tenure insights

+**Conclusion**
+This project demonstrates strong SQL capability across data cleaning, transformation, and analysis.
+By applying DML operations, string functions, joins, and date calculations, the project delivers insights that support HR operations, compensation analysis, and workforce planning and strategic management decisions.

+The techniques used reflect real‑world SQL tasks performed by data analysts, HR analysts, and business intelligence professionals.